loader-icon

 Module 1: Overview of Swing Stage Scaffolding

-This module provides an overview of swing stage scaffolds.
+An overview of swing stage scaffolds.
 Students will learn what swing stage scaffolding is, what it is used for, its main components, and OSHA's regulations applicable to swing stages.
 Hazards and electrical hazards that impact scaffold safety are covered.

 • Lesson 1: Introduction to Swing Stage Scaffolding